MicrosoftDocs/sql-docs/docs/relational-databases/sql-server-transaction-locking-and-row-versioning-guide.md

 In most cases, the [!INCLUDE[ssDE-md](../includes/ssde-md.md)] delivers the best performance when operating with its default settings for locking and lock escalation.

-- Enable optimized locking where available.
+- Take advantage of optimized locking where available.
 [Optimized locking](performance/optimized-locking.md) offers an improved transaction locking mechanism that reduces lock memory consumption and blocking for concurrent transactions. **Lock escalation is far less likely to ever occur when optimized locking is enabled.**
+    - Currently, optimized locking is available in limited regions for Azure SQL Database only.
     - Avoid using [table hints with optimized locking](performance/optimized-locking.md#avoid-locking-hints).
 Table hints may reducing the effectiveness of optimized locking.
     - Enable [READ_COMMITTED_SNAPSHOT](../t-sql/statements/alter-database-transact-sql-set-options.md#read_committed_snapshot--on--off-) in the database for the most benefit from optimized locking.
+This is the default isolation level in Azure SQL Database.
     - Optimized locking requires [accelerated database recovery (ADR)](/azure/azure-sql/accelerated-database-recovery) to be enabled on the database.

 If an instance of the [!INCLUDE[ssDE-md](../includes/ssde-md.md)] generates a lot of locks and is seeing frequent lock escalations, consider reducing the amount of locking with the following strategies: